-The APS Office of International Affairs urges all APS units to consider the needs of our international colleagues who constitute 22% of the Society’s membership and whose numbers continue to grow.
+The APS Office of International Affairs urges all APS Units to consider the needs of our international colleagues who constitute 23% of the Society’s membership and whose numbers continue to grow.
 We stand ready to assist you in pursuing your unit’s international connections and interests.
-We welcome your involvement with some of our existing programs and encourage you to share with us any initiatives that you believe would prove beneficial to the international physics community.
+We welcome your involvement with our existing programs and encourage you to share with us any initiatives you believe would prove beneficial to the international physics community.

 IRTAP promotes international scientific collaborations between physicists in developing and developed countries.
 Grant recipients receive up to US$2,000 for international travel expenses while visiting a collaborator abroad for at least one month.
 One partner in the collaboration must be a member of one of the APS units that supports IRTAP.

 APS-IUSSTF Travel Program

 The APS visa website provides international visitors and U.S. conference organizers with information on matters related to U.S. visas.
 This site is a resource for updates on U.S. visa policy as well as links to information on how to apply for a visa and estimated visa wait times.

 APS Visa Information